Heliumdioxid/database-api/README.md

 ---

 ## 📖 Code examples
-First, you have to create a ConnectionData, either for a mongo or mysql connection.
+First, you have to create a `ConnectionData`, either for a mongo or mysql connection.
 You need to provide a host, username, password, database-name and port (mostly 3306 for mysql and 27017 for mongodb)
 ```java
 ConnectionData connectionData = new ConnectionData("127.0.0.1", "username", "password", "database", 3306);